 The small city of Quiquendone, in Flanders, exists “in spite of geographies”.
 No one will find it in any map, ancient or modern.
 Yet it is there, says Jules Verne.
 And time has no hurry to flow in Quiquendone.

 Everyone leads a slow life and the people are happy because of this.
 There is but one policeman, who has nothing to do in such a role.
-The burgomaster spends long years making no administrative decision regarding the city, and all citizens live in peace.
+The burgomaster spends long years making no administrative decision, and all citizens live in peace.

 One day, however, someone arrives to Quiquendone who brings a great technological innovation.
 Progress and comfort are coming.
 The new technology is spectacular.
 The city changes.
 Everything becomes accelerated.
 The atmosphere gets tense, and hatred emerges.
 There is no calm or quietness any longer.